Monoidal Quantaloids: Dagger kernel quantaloids and orthomodularity

 The homsets of $\mathbf{Rel}$ and $\mathbf{qRel}$ are complete orthomodular lattices.
 In fact, the homsets of the former category are even Boolean algebras, whereas the homsets of the latter are complete modular ortholattices.
-In this section, we state conditions on a dagger compact quantaloid $\mathbf Q$ that assure that its homsets are orthomodular lattices.
-One of these conditions is that $\mathbf Q$ is a dagger kernel category.
-Indeed, $\mathbf{qRel}$ has all dagger kernels (cf. Theorem \ref{thm:qRel is a dagger kernel category}).
-We first note that in an orthomodular lattice, there is an orthogonality relation $\perp$ defined by $x\perp y$ if and only if $x\leq \neg y$.